-The award recipient will be announced annually during the spring semester Founders Day Celebration, will receive an individual recognition plaque, will have his/her name plate added to the permanent plaque in the Bone Student Center, and will receive a $500 cash award to support travel for professional development.
+The award recipient will be announced during the Teaching and Learning Symposium in January, will receive an individual recognition plaque, will have his/her name plate added to the permanent plaque in the Bone Student Center, and will receive a $600 cash award to support travel for professional development.
 This award will help recognize Dr. Williams' commitment to building a "technology-friendly campus" in support of learning, teaching, research, and creative activities at Illinois State University.

-The Provost or Provost's designee at Illinois State University will be the Fund Administrator for The Williams Outstanding Technology Service Award.
-The Fund Administrator, on recommendation from the Office of Academic Technologies ad hoc Awards Committee, will be responsible for identification of eligible candidates, selection of the award recipient and distribution of awards.
+The Office of Advanced Technology Support for Faculty ad hoc Awards Committee will be responsible for the identification of eligible candidates, selection of the award recipient, and distribution of awards.

 Completed nomination forms should be submitted no later than November 20, 2020 at noon to:Rosie Hauck